fazledyn/ml/README.md

-# learn-ml
+# Machine Learning
-A repository to contain everything related to machine learning
+This repository contains some basic machine learning related resources from Stanford University- along with some basic personal practices.